adrienbrignon/mkdocs-exporter/docs/setup/setting-up-buttons.md

 Rinse and repeat, you can use this method for any property of a button.

-### Adding a button on a page
+### Adding button on a specific page

-You can also use `meta` tags to define buttons on a per-page basis.
+You can also use the `buttons` meta tag to define buttons on a per-page basis.
-Here's the configuration used by this page:
+Here's the configuration currently used by this page:

 ```yaml
 ---